Can massage ease facet disc pain?

 Facet disease symptoms

-Facet disease is characterized by degenerative changes within the facet joints as a result of age, injury or repetitive actions.
-These joints serve as the connecting points of each articulating vertebra in the spine and allow us a wide range of motion to bend, twist and maintain flexibility.
-Through normal wear and tear, the cartilage that lines the facet joints begins to break down, which can lead to exposed vertebral bone rubbing on bone.
+Facet disease is characterized by degenerative changes within the facet joints primarily as a result of aging.
+These joints link the vertebrae in the spine and allow for bending and twisting.
+Through normal wear and tear, the cartilage that lines the facet joints begins to break down, which can lead to increased bone-on-bone friction.
 As a result of this action, pain, stiffness, tenderness and inflammation may develop in and around the affected joint.
-Additionally, bone spurs could form and may impinge the spinal cord or a nearby nerve root.
-A new set of symptoms can occur from nerve compression, including localized nerve pain and radiating symptoms of pain, tingling, weakness, cramping, spasms and numbness in the arms or legs.
+Additionally, the friction can cause bone spurs that can potentially compress or irritate nearby nerves.
+Separate symptoms of nerve compression include localized nerve pain and radiating symptoms of pain, tingling, weakness, cramping, spasms and numbness in the arms or legs.

 Seeing a massage therapist

 Your massage therapist should perform a thorough intake interview before beginning any sort of facet disease massage treatment so he or she is aware of what spinal areas and movements trigger pain.
 Your therapist may initially perform long, fluid massage strokes to warm the muscles and promote blood flow to the area, all while avoiding excessive pressure in painful, arthritic areas.
 Deeper, more targeted massage may ease muscle spasms and release tension around the affected joint.